omahs/website-5/docs/bonsai/bonsai-overview.md

 ## Bonsai: A zero-knowledge proving service

-_Status: Pre-Alpha, [waitlist] available_
+_Status: Pre-Alpha_

 The Bonsai proving service can be used standalone or directly integrated with smart contracts and blockchains.
-If you're interested in Bonsai, join our [waitlist], and learn more in our [litepaper] and [talks](https://youtu.be/nVAs2i-_Iyo?t=3044).
+If you're interested in Bonsai, learn more in our [litepaper] and [talks](https://youtu.be/nVAs2i-_Iyo?t=3044).

 ## Bonsai ETH Relay: Connecting off-chain proofs and on-chain applications